mlzxzhou/GEM/README.md

 python functional_prepare.py
 ```

-`response` which represents real order answer rate is the dependent variable， located in the first column of data.npy.

-`x_1` and `x_2` are dependent variables，`x_1` is the `metric` calculated by the four methods of Hellinger distance, L2 distance, the Wasserstein distance, and GEM, across 10 consecutive 10(or 60) minutes interval before `response` time, `x_2` is the `metric` at the same time interval of the day in the previous 5 days.

-Therefore, there are a total of 60 (4*(10+5)) independent variables that need to be used.

-Result `data.npy` is in the path
+Output `data.npy` in the path
 ```
 Application1/data/prediction/area5/
 ```

-Finally test the prediction effects of GEM, Hellinger Distance, L2 Distance and Wasserstein Distance
+To get the prediction results for GEM, Hellinger Distance, L2 Distance and Wasserstein Distance
 ```
 cd Application1/